 - he/she intentionally makes a materially false statement, other than those demonstrated in the first and second-degree perjury laws, which he/she does not believe to be true, under an oath required or authorized by law.
 4

-This offense is classified as a class 1 misdemeanor, which is the most serious type of misdemeanor.
-It is punishable by 6 to 18 months in a county jail, or a fine ranging from $500 to $5,000.
+This offense is classified as a class 2 misdemeanor.
+It is punishable by up to 120 days in county jail and/or a fine of up to $750.
 6

-A person facing false swearing charges is guilty of a class 1 petty offense.
-This is punishable by a potential sentence of up to 6 months in jail and a fine that may not exceed $500.
+A person facing false swearing charges is guilty of a petty offense.
+This is punishable by a potential sentence of up to 10 days in jail and/or a fine that may not exceed $300.
 7

 There are several defenses attorneys have been successful in applying to perjury cases.
 Some of the most common are: